 What we don’t: Not as warm as most gloves here; not great for areas with consistently wet snow.

 Blame it on the lifties—leather work gloves have gained popularity in the ski world thanks to their durable and low-cost design.
-Among the options, which include hardware-store specials like the Kinco below, we like Flylow Gear’s Ridge Glove best.
+Among the options, which include hardware-store specials like the Kinco below, we like Flylow's Ridge Glove best.
 Like many modern leather designs, the Ridge features a supple pigskin leather shell and soft polyester lining, with synthetic Greenloft fill placed in between (100g at the palm and 180g at the back of the hand).
-But unlike most leather work gloves, the Ridge comes pre-treated with a durable water repellent finish, so you won’t have to apply your own aftermarket wax (not right away, at least).
+But unlike most leather work gloves, the Ridge comes pre-treated with a durable water-repellent finish, so you won’t have to apply your own aftermarket wax (not right away, at least).
 Considering that Sno-Seal or a Nikwax alternative will run you around $10—and tack on a few hours of labor—the Ridge’s $55 price tag is a steal of a deal.

-See the Flylow Gear Ridge Glove
+See the Flylow Ridge Glove

 Best of the Rest

-8. Outdoor Research Carbide Sensor ($115)
+11. Outdoor Research Carbide Sensor ($130)

 Shell: Nylon/leather

-Insulation: VerticalX (130 & 200g)
+Insulation: VerticalX Eco (130 & 200g)

 What we like: Desirable mix of price, toughness, and warmth.